National Monument

 Castledermot Round Tower and High Crosses, Co.
 Kildare

-Round Towers are a uniquely indigenous form of Irish architecture.
-Interesting and very well preserved tower is a 10th-century Round Tower located in Castledermot, County Kildare.
-The tower is complete, although the original cap has been replaced with battlements.
-It is composed of rounded granite boulders embedded in mortar.
-Castledermot was founded as a monastic […]
+Castledermot Round Tower and the High Crosses nearby are a National Monument of Ireland.
+In addition, Round Towers are a uniquely indigenous form of Irish architecture.
+An interesting and very well-preserved tower is a 10th-century Round Tower located in Castledermot, County Kildare.
+Moreover, this tower is complete, although the original cap has been replaced with […]

 Read More